IAEA-NDS/exfor-parserpy/README.md

 Making the parser smarter to accept files with subentries as top level organizational unit will be done eventually.

-The development of this parser was initated as a development project at the IAEA to support the efforts of WPEC SG50 to design a machine-readable experimental database.
+The development of this parser was initiated as a development project at the IAEA to support the efforts of WPEC SG50 to design a machine-readable experimental database.

-The development of this parser is at an early stage and it has not beenn thoroughly tested yet.
+The development of this parser is at an early stage and it has not been thoroughly tested yet.
 If you use it and encounter any issue, drop us an [email](mailto:g.schnabel@iaea.org).

 ## An example